dealroom/socials-helpers/README.md

 # Socials Helpers

-Helper package used for the validation of social links.
+The helper package which is used for the validation of social links.

-## Requirements

-This project requires PHP 8.2 or higher with the `mbstring` extension installed.

 ## Installation